Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn

-\begin{proof}(of Theorem \ref{ImprovementRegularity}) We essentially already completed the proof of Theorem \ref{ImprovementRegularity} in the last equation (\ref{UniformEstimate}) obtaining a uniform $C^{2,\theta}$ estimate from a uniform enhanced second fundamental form bound and an entropy bound.
-This gives a uniform $C^{0,\theta}$ norm for the curvature of the level sets. \end{proof}
+\begin{proof}[Proof of Theorem \ref{ImprovementRegularity}] We first perform a parabolic translation in space-time for $u_\e$ so that $u_\e(0,0)=0$ as in Remark \ref{VanishingAtZero}, which we still denote by $u_\e$.
+By applying the curvature bound and the entropy bound $\lambda<2\alpha-\delta$, we obtain a smooth limit flow with multiplicity $1$.
+The proof of Theorem \ref{ImprovementRegularity} is essentially completed through the last equation \eqref{UniformEstimate}.
+This equation provides a uniform $C^{2,\theta}$ estimate, which is obtained by combining a uniform enhanced second fundamental form bound with the aforementioned entropy bound.
+Consequently, we can obtain a uniform $C^{0,\theta}$ norm for the curvature of the level sets. \end{proof}